Cheyenne Mountain Complex: Construction

-Significant confrontations, and drastic nuclear threats−occurred during the Korean War, the First and Second Taiwan Strait Crisis, the Berlin Crisis of 1961, and more broadly the Cuban Missile Crisis.
-Leading to the introduction of the intercontinental armed organization, specified as the North American Air Defense Command, operating under the designation of a nuclear deterrence from nuclear-armed aircraft with the aid of the Royal Canadian Air Force.
-In the late 1950s, the missiles from Cuba would be capable of reaching the United States very quickly.
-A secret proposal was developed to construct a airspace command and control center capable of sheltering multiple major components of the United States Armed Forces from nuclear missiles, more broadly to deter long–ranged Soviet bombers.
+Significant confrontations and drastic nuclear threats occurred during the Korean War, the First and Second Taiwan Strait Crisis, the Berlin Crisis of 1961, and more broadly the Cuban Missile Crisis.
+As a result of increasing tensions, the United States and Canada created the North American Air Defense Command.
+By the late 1950s, missiles from Cuba could reach the United States quicker than ever before.
+A proposal was developed for an airspace command and control center to shelter multiple major Department of Defense components concerning nuclear missiles and detection to more effectively deter long-ranged Soviet bombers.
+Personnel at the complex developed techniques to raise the chance of detection of a Soviet attack.